 The title refers to his having been honored as the Centennial Robot on his hundredth "birthday".
 He dies shortly after his 200th, but is honored again, this time as the Bicentennial Man.

-The creature in Frankenstein is constructed from dead body parts and given life by the scientist Victor Frankenstein.
-He is described as having a monstrous appearance but is presented as a gentle and sympathetic character until driven to insane rage by his rejection from humanity because of his appearance.
+Older Than Radio: The creature in Frankenstein is constructed from undescribed process and given life by the scientist Victor Frankenstein.
+He is described as having a monstrous appearance but is presented as an extremely intelligent, gentle and sympathetic character until driven to insane rage by his rejection from humanity because of his appearance.
 On the other hand Dr. Frankenstein himself is portrayed as morally questionable but his basic humanity is never questioned by those around him because of his normal appearance.
-Which makes this one Older Than Radio.

 Robert J Sawyer's Mindscan features a technology for copying a human personality into immortal android bodies.
 The elderly and people suffering from terminal illnesses undergo this process and sign all their property over to the copy before leaving for an extralegal moonbase to live out their last days in luxurious retirement.
 However when one of the recipients finds out that a cure has just been discovered for his condition and wants to take his old life back from his copy the legality and humanity of the android duplicates is brought into question.

 The legal conclusion is that while the duplicates may or may not be people, they can't replace the originals, since no person can sign away their right to be regarded as a human being.
 However, if the narration is to be taken at face value (which it may not be), then the book's argument is that the duplicates should replace the originals, because they're a Superior Species.
 This is ... disturbing, particularly since the original version of the main character is portrayed as insane for wanting to take his life back.

 Parodied with the amourous robot duck in Mason & Dixon.